MikhailWahib/Movibes/README.md

 - **Single Page Application (SPA)**: Movibes leverages the power of single-page application architecture to ensure smooth and uninterrupted browsing.

+## Data Source

+Movibes relies on the [TMDB API](https://www.themoviedb.org/documentation/api) as its primary data source.
+The TMDB API provides comprehensive movie and TV show information, including details, images, and trailers.

 ## Tech Stack

 Movibes is built using cutting-edge technologies to provide you with the best movie exploration experience: